 Look, installing one of these systems isn’t complicated.
 You pick a spot for your collection tank (ideally near a downspout from your gutters), and then you connect the downspout to the tank using a diverter.
 The diverter channels rainwater into your storage while letting excess water flow away during heavy rains.

 Make sure to add a screen to filter out leaves and debris.
-This also keeps mosquitoes from turning your rain barrel into a breeding ground, which trust me, you don’t want.
+This also keeps mosquitoes from turning your rain barrel into a breeding ground.

 Keeping It Running